Born in Rome (Italy) in 1966, he is a member of the Italian Order of professional journalists since 1994.

 Since 2011 he is taking part in the project for an International network of Science Media Centres, leading the Italian effort.

-In January 2012 he became managing editor of the Italian Journal of Public Health, renamed in 2013 Epidemiology, Biostatistics and Public Health.
+In January 2012 he became managing editor of the Italian Journal of Public Health, renamed in 2013 Epidemiology, Biostatistics and Public Health, from which he resigned in March 2014.

 Main courses and conferences